ascholerChemeketa/armTutorial/_sources/Objects/VirtualFunctions.rst

 Lines 34 and 35 involve virtual dispatch.
 We are calling a function on a pointer that could be pointing to either a Child or Parent object.
-To enable them to determine which version of getNum or getBigBum to call, we need to set up **vtables** - jump tables used for virtual functions - for both classes and use those to look up the right version of the function to use at run time.
+To enable them to determine which version of getNum or getBigBum to call, we need to set up a jump table we can use to load the correct version of getNum or getBigNum.
+A jump table used to determine which virtual function to call is known as a **vtables**.

 These vtables will each first have the address for getNum, then the address for getBugNum.
+Each class will have its own vtable with pointers for its own versions of the functions.
+But we will always arrange them in the same order.
-If I have the address of a vtable, I can load its address + 0 to find the address of the getNum function and the vtable address + 4 to get the the address of the getBugNum function:
+Thus, if I have the address of a vtable, I can always know where to look inside of it for each function.
+In the sample below, getNum is the first function and getBigNum the second.
+So we can always load its address + 0 to find the address of the getNum function and the vtable address + 4 to get the the address of the getBugNum function: